Humper/ten/README.md

-Tradeoffs:
+# TOR Exit Node Browser

+This system is composed of two pieces:

+1. A Go backend that fetches lists of TOR Exit Node IP addresses from multiple source of truth and merges them into a postgres database.
+It periodically scans this database for any entries without associated geolocation data and fetches those data as well.
+2. A react-admin based frontend that supports browsing the data, as well as filtering the data based on country code, and excluding certain IP addresses on a per-user basis.

+The backend also manages users with passwords, and associates the list of disallowed IP addresses with those users.

+## Design decisions and tradeoffs

-Assume that the # of TOR exit nodes is small enough that we can load them all into memory; making updates easier when we re-download the list.
-Would have to do something more complex if this weren't true (e.g., double-buffering with versions or something)
+* During the exit node update process (which runs hourly), we assume that the number of TOR exit nodes is small enough that we can load them all into memory.
+This makes updates much easier when we re-download the list.
+If this assumption were violated, we would have to do something more complex like double-buffering the list of exit nodes and versioning them.

-No automated testing, in the interest of time.
-Lots of manual testing.
+* Unit test coverage is somewhat spotty; in the interest of time, I haven't written any integration tests and instead done lots of manual testing.

-No canned data / mock tor IP server for local testing; relies on production data for development.

-Could be some wonkiness if exploring pagination while doing deletes / updates.
-Would need versioning + double buffering for this, but hard to get around this absolutely.
+* Because the list of exit nodes updates on a regular cadence, the pagination could be a little weird if updates to the list happen while a user is browsing.

-Leader election so only one node is doing the updating
+* I used `etcd` to perform leader election so only one server node is doing the updating.
+Of course, the docker-compose setup only has a single server node, so this hasn't really been stress tested.

-Test coverage is somewhat poor -- would probably make integration tests to run against a docker-compose setup to hit the actual postgres database and do some more automated IP exclusion testing.

-Country list hard coded in react because I don't know how to dynamically populate it from an API endpoint (react n00b)
+* This is my first ever react app, so I couldn't figure out how to dynamically populate the list of country codes for filtering; the list is just hardcoded in the javascript.

+* The list of IP addresses to omit per user are called "allowed IPs" because the original task statement referred to these as an "allowlist"; this is a little confusing in a couple of places.

+## How to test

+1. `cd testing; docker-compose up --build` will rebuild and start the backend server.
+2. `cd static/ten; npm start` will start the frontend server.

+When the database is empty, the server will create a user with email `admin@admin.com` and password `password`.
+This user can be used as normal, or to create additional users as desired.